 Dexia Credit Local (DCL) is Dexia group's sole operational entity and issuer.
 DCL is based in France, where it holds most of its assets.
-It has branches in Ireland and the US, along with a subsidiary in Italy, Dexia Crediop S.p.A.
+It has a branch in Ireland and a subsidiary in Italy, Dexia Crediop S.p.A.
 (Dexia Crediop, Baa3/Baa3 stable, b21).
 Dexia group and DCL - historically active in public-sector financing - have been in runoff since year-end 2011.
 The Belgian and French states own 99.6% of the group2.

 The entities were subject to an orderly resolution plan as of year-end 2011 following the European sovereign debt crisis, which had a major impact on Dexia group.
 Given the bank's size and to prevent any systemic risk, the wind-down process began in October 2011 and was eventually approved by the European Commission (EC) in December 2012.
-As a result, the group no longer has any commercial activity, and its main mission is now focused on fulfilling its contractual obligations and managing its balance sheet in runoff (mainly public sector and sovereign assets).
+As a result, the group stopped its commercial activity, and is now focused on fulfilling its contractual obligations and managing its balance sheet in runoff (mainly public sector and sovereign assets).
 Consequently, Dexia group and DCL's governance were unified and simplified in line with the bank's new remit.

 Over the past 4 years, Dexia group sold Dexia Israel in 2018 and Dexia Kommunalbank Deutchland AG [DKD] in 2019, and closed its remaining branches abroad (Lisbon and Madrid).
 The transfer of the residual assets and liabilities held by the New York branch to the headquarters in France was completed in H1 2020.
 In November 2020 the withdrawal of the New York branch's banking license and transformation of the branch into a representative office was completed.
-In September 2020, Dexia group acquired Banco BPM SpA's and BPER Banca SpA's residual stakes in Dexia Crediop, making it a 100%-owned subsidiary.
-Dexia has not yet disclosed any information about the fate of this subsidiary.
+In September 2020, Dexia group acquired stakes held by Banco BPM SpA and BPER Banca SpA in Dexia Crediop, making it a 100%-owned subsidiary.
+Dexia has not yet disclosed any information about the fate of this subsidiary but transferred to its Paris and Dublin branches a portfolio of assets with a nominal value of $\in 3.2$ billion in 2021 (around 20% of Dexia Crediop's total assets).

-The group's total assets was €114 billion at year-end 2020, down 5% from €120 billion at year-end 2019 and down 54% from €247 billion at year-end 2014.
+Dexia group's total assets was €103 billion at end June 2021, down 10% from €114 billion at year-end 2020 and down 58% from €247 billion at year-end 2014.

 Since 1 July 2020, Dexia group is no longer directly supervised by the European Central Bank (ECB) because it is a run-off entity.
-The group is now under the supervision of the French Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB); yet as a "Less Significant Institution" (LSI) the said supervision is undertaken under the framework set out by the ECB/Single Supervisory Mechanism (SSM).
+The group is now under the supervision of the French Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB) ; yet, as a "Less Significant Institution" (LSI), the said supervision is undertaken under the framework set out by the ECB/Single Supervisory Mechanism (SSM).